TamimAkhtar/TamimAkhtar.github.io/_posts/2025-06-13-Normal vs Applicative.md

 description: "from CS61A"
 date: 2025-06-13
 categories: [notes]
-tags: [Normal order , applicative order, evaluation]
+tags: [Normal order , applicative order, CS61A]
 ---

 When a function is applied to arguments, two evaluation strategies can be used: